Adversarial Multiple Access Channels with Individual Injection Rates: A Non-adaptive Algorithm without Collision Detection

 During a pure stage, a \emph{marker} is generated each time a silent round occurs.
 Markers come with one of two colors.
 When a node~$i$ holds a \emph{green marker}, then this color indicates that the marker was generated when $i$ was silent during a round in a segment of $C[i]$ rounds allotted for $i$ to transmit.
 A \emph{red marker} held by node~$i$ indicates that it was some other node~$j$, for $i\ne j$, that was silent during a round in a segment of $C[j]$ rounds allotted to~$j$ to transmit, which generated the marker.
 Every node keeps a list of markers and their assignments to nodes in its private memory.
 All nodes perform operations on markers in exactly the same way in unison.
 No node holds a marker in the beginning of a pure stage.
 Only nodes already discovered get markers assigned to them during a pure stage.
 A discovered node may hold either no markers or a green one or a red one in a round of a pure stage.

 All operations on markers are triggered by silences during update stages.
 When a new marker is created and assigned to a node then some old markers may be reassigned.
 The details are as follows.

-Let a node~$i$ be silent in a round assigned to $i$ to transmit in an update stage: this generates a marker. \begin{enumerate} \item If $i$ does not hold a marker yet, then the new marker is colored green and it is assigned to~$i$. \item If $i$ already holds a green marker, then the new marker is colored red and it is assigned to the first available discovered node, in the order of their names, that does not hold a marker yet. \item If $i$ holds a red marker, then the new marker is colored green, it is assigned to~$i$, while the original red marker held by~$i$ is reassigned to a discovered node that does not hold a marker yet. \end{enumerate} A pure stage terminates after every discovered node has gained a marker.
+Let a node~$i$ be silent in a round assigned to $i$ to transmit in an update stage: this generates a marker. \begin{enumerate} \item If $i$ does not hold a marker yet, then the new marker is colored green and it is assigned to~$i$. \item If $i$ already holds a green marker, then the new marker is colored red and it is assigned to the first available discovered node, in the order of their names, that does not hold a marker yet. \item If $i$ holds a red marker, then the new marker is colored green, it is assigned to~$i$, while the original red marker held by~$i$ is reassigned to a discovered node that does not hold a marker yet. \end{enumerate} A pure stage terminates after every discovered node gains a marker.
 A discovered node is considered \emph{colored} by the same color as the marker it holds when an update begins.
 We need markers only to assign colors to discovered nodes.
 After every discovered node has gained a marker, and hence a color, then we refer only to the nodes' colors.
 Colors remain assigned to the discovered nodes through the end of the next makeup stage, and so to the end of the phase.
 Some colors will be modified during the makeup stage.